kevinswan102/DSALab1/README.txt

-This is a game based on a highschool.
+This is a lab that analyzes logs and gets bowler's information and scores.